chinamike65/hugo-tuolesi/content/book1/book1en.md

 But now many laypeople feel that we have no hope of achieving success in our practice at home, we just recite the Buddha's words, get a little blessing, and eliminate some karma.

-The idea is wrong, don't be so pessimistic.
+This way of thinking is wrong, don't be so pessimistic.

 All disciples who practice at home can achieve success, and even become Buddhas.

 Everyone should know the concept of achievement.
 If you have attained renunciation, it will be considered an achievement; if you have attained bodhicitta, it will be considered an achievement.
-Anyone who has attained the right path, such as the five paths of Buddhism, the path of accumulation, the path of practice, the path of vision, the path of cultivation without learning the Dharma, as long as one obtains one of the Dharmas, it can be said to be an achievement.
+Anyone who has attained the right path, such as the five paths of Buddhism: the path of accumulation, the path of joining, the path of seeing, the path of cultivation and the path of no-more-learning, as long as one completes one of the paths, it can be said to be an achievement.

 In fact, among lay disciples, there are many, many people who become Buddhas in this current  lifetime.
 It can be seen that lay disciples can also achieve liberation.

-But to achieve it, you need to practice the steps.
+But to achieve it, you need to practice the steps in the correct order.

 Without work, there will be no success.

-For example, to build a ten thousand zhang tall building, it must be built on one or two floors.
+For example, to build a ten thousand foot tall building, it must be begun on one or two floors.

 It is impossible to build a building if it is not built in the order of first floor first, and second floor second, so the order is very important.

 But some people ask: Isn't it said that there are people who achieve instant enlightenment and become Buddhas right now?
-There are such people, but who is this kind of person?
+There are people, like this but who are they?
 It refers to their achievements through practice in a previous life.

-For example, if you have attained the path of resources in your previous life, you don’t need to practice the path of resources in this life, and you start from the path of additional practice.
+For example, if you have attained the path of accumulation in your previous life, you don’t need to practice the path of accumulation in this life, and you start from the path of joining.
 This kind of disciple can achieve enlightenment now.

 The vast majority (at least 99%) of lay disciples today are not this kind of disciple.

-Ordinary people among ordinary people must take it step by step, and don’t think about achieving success or enlightenment all at once, there is no such possibility.
+Ordinary people living among ordinary people must take it step by step, and shouldn’t think about achieving success or enlightenment all at once, there is no such possibility.

 But one step at a time, it will surely come.

 For example, when climbing a mountain, you must climb step by step!

-This is the truth, everyone must understand.
+This is the truth, everyone must understand this.

 The practice order of the Tuo Le Center is the order in which the disciples practice in their lifetimes.

-It is divided into five classes:
+I have divided it into five stages:

-the first class is the Preparatory class,
+the first class is the path of accumulation,

-the second class is the Main class,
+the second class is the path of preparation,

-the third class is the wisdom stage,
+the third class is the path of seeing,

-the fourth class is the generation stage,
+the fourth class is the path of cultivation,

-and the fifth class is the completion stage.
+and the fifth class is the path of no more learning or consummation.

-**The first stage is Preparatory.**
+**The first stage is the path of accumulation.**

-Preparatory classes are mainly based on reciting scriptures.
+Path of accumulation classes are mainly based on reciting scriptures.

 The Heart Sutra of Prajna Paramita is the quintessence of 84,000 dharmas and must be memorized.

-The practice sequence of the Tuo Le Co-cultivation Center explains that "Reciting Sutras" is the essence of the five major treatises, and must be memorized.
+The practice sequence of the Tuo Le Cultivation Center explains that "Reciting Sutras" is the essence of the five major treatises, and must be memorized.

 The Guru Longevity Prayer is very important.

-If you have a strong belief in your guru, you can get great blessings; if your beliefs are small, you will get small blessings; if you don’t have any beliefs, you can’t get any blessings.
+If you have a strong belief in your guru, you can get great blessings; if your beliefs are small, you will get small blessings; if you don’t have any beliefs, you won’t get any blessings.

 Therefore, as the previous masters said, if the power of belief is great, then the power of blessing is great; the stronger the belief, the greater the blessing; if the power of belief is small, the power of blessing is small; if there is no belief, there is no blessing.